Iliotibial Band Syndrome

 What can I do to manage my symptoms?

-- Apply ice on your knee for 15 to 20 minutes every hour or as directed.
+- Apply ice on your knee as directed.
+Ice decreases swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel before you put it on your skin.
-Ice decreases swelling and pain.
+Cover the bag with a towel before you put it on your skin.
+Apply ice for 15 to 20 minutes every hour or as directed.

 - Massage painful areas as directed.
 Use a foam roller to gently massage your painful areas.
 Place the foam roller on a flat surface.
 Lie on your side with the foam roller against your painful leg.
 Move so that it rolls up and down from your hip to above your knee.
 Do not lie with it against the outside of your kneecap.